Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Experiment Setup

 We introduce 2 modifications to the current control \Cref{c_ij_1D,eqn:I_i,eqn:I_ijk,eqn:I_(r_f_i_j)}.
 First, we introduce integral action to the desired force \Cref{c_ij_1D} to address steady-state error.
 Second, we introduce modifications to the current allocation \Cref{eqn:I_ijk} to address current amplitude saturation.
 This section redefines $f_{ij,k}^*$ and $I_{ij,k}$ given by \Cref{c_ij_1D,eqn:I_ijk} based on these modifications.

 Let $\epsilon_0 > 0$ and $\epsilon_1 > \epsilon_0$, and let the integrator state $\xi_{ij,k}$ satisfy

 where $\xi_{ij,0} \in \mathbb{R}$ is the initial condition.
 Note that \Cref{eq:xi_ij} is an integrator if the formation error $r_{ij,k} - d_{ij}$ has small magnitude (i.e., in the interval $(\epsilon_0,\epsilon_1)$).
-Otherwise, the integrator is disabled.
+Otherwise, the integrator is disabled to prevent integrator windup during the transient phase when the position error can be relatively large.
 Then, define the modified desired formation force

 where $\rho_{ij}=\rho_{ji} \geq 0$.

 Since the intersatellite force depends on the product of $I^*(r_{ij,k},f^*_{ij,k},i-j)$ and $ I^*(r_{ji,k},f^*_{ji,k},j-i)$, equal force can be achieved if one amplitude is increased and the other is decreased proportionally.
 Thus, we allocate more control authority to satellites with fewer neighbors.
 To do so, we multiply $I^*(r_{ij,k},f^*_{ij,k},i-j)$ with $\gamma_{ij}$ where $\gamma_{ij}>0$ and $\gamma_{ji}=1/\gamma_{ij}$.